wp-plugins/youtube-channel/readme.txt

 == Frequently Asked Questions ==

-= Why yet another YouTube widget extension? =

-I could not to find widget with link to channel and thumbnail instead of video object, so I made this one.

-= I set more thano one items to fetch, but only one video is displayed.
+= I set more than one items to fetch, but only one video is displayed.
 How to fix this? =

-Currently YTC can display only one video per time.
-Option `Items to fetch` us used for calculating what random video from channel or playlist to get as limit of videos of which random is calculated.
+Below option `Fetch ... video(s)` you can find `Show ... video(s)` since version 2.0.0.
+Here you can set number of videos to display.

 = How to get playlist ID? =

 Playlist ID can be manualy extracted from YouTube playlist URL.
 Part of strings after `&list=` that begins with uppercase letters `PL` represent playlist ID.
 You can paste ID with or without leading `PL` string.

-Since version 1.3.1 you can paste full YouTube playlist URL and ID will be automaticaly extracted.
+Since version 1.3.1 you can also paste full YouTube playlist URL and ID will be automaticaly extracted.

 = How to force embeding 320p video with better audio quality? =

 YouTube provide 320p videos if height of embeded video is set to 320 or more.
 If you use small YTC video size, 240p will be loaded instead.

-= There is two playlist checkboxes, how they works? =

-If you wish to use videos from playlist instead of videos from channel (display random videos, one or more videos, with all kind of settings) enable option `Use the playlist instead of channel`.
-If you wish to show only single embedded playlist block using IFRAME (HTML5), then enable option `Embed only standard playlist` and all other settings will be ignored.
+So, you could not force 720p in tiny YTC.

 = What is a difference between `Fetch latest` and `Show ... videos`? =

-Value for `Fetch latest` says how many items will containt set of videos for choosing random video. value for `Show ... videos` says how many videos will be displayed in widget.
+Value for `Fetch latest` says how many items will containt videos feed for choosing random video.
+Value for `Show ... videos` says how many videos will be displayed in widget.

+= In wich way does the plugin order the videos?
+Not by the time they were uploaded... =

+By default, YTC sort videos by publishing date/time, not by uploaded date/time.

+If you have enabled option `Fix No items error/Respect playlist order`, then videos are not sorted by publishing date, but by YouTube default order.

+= When I upload a new video at youtube, it is not in the list at my site =

+Video feed for YTC has been retreived with standard youtube feed [uploads by specified user](https://developers.google.com/youtube/2.0/developers_guide_protocol?hl=en#User_Uploaded_Videos "User Uploaded Videos"), and as Google say: [uploaded videos will be included in a user's public uploaded videos feed a few minutes after the upload completes and YouTube finishes processing the video](https://developers.google.com/youtube/2.0/reference#Latency_Information).

+If you does not see your latest video in your uplaods feed (which you can access at https://gdata.youtube.com/feeds/api/users/YOUR_YT_USERID/uploads by replacing YOUR_YT_USERID with your real youtube user ID), then YTC will not see it too.

 == Changelog ==
+= 2.0.0 =
+* Fix: undefined vars notices
+* Fix: embedding default plugin playlist instead custom set for "Embed standard playlist"
+* Add: caching system
+* Add: option to link to channel instead to user
+* Add: support for enhanced privacy by YouTube
+* Enhance: RSS feed replaced with JSON
+* Enhance: better formatted debug info with site URL
+* Enhance: re-group widget options
+* Enhance: updated wording
+* Enhance: added tooltips for options
+* Enhance: playlist ID detection from URL
+* Remove: modified error_reporting

 = 1.5.1 =
 * Fix issue in widget settings when no apache_get_version() support on server
 * Fix validation errors for widget settings